CodeReviewDAO/dxd_codereview/Reviews/86 - CSPR Metrics API/4 - Scalability and load/README.md

 # End-to-End & Load Testing

-Test reports documented under the folder: https://github.com/a3mc/Casper-Metrics/tree/master/e2e/Reports.
+Test reports are documented under the [reports folder](https://github.com/a3mc/Casper-Metrics/tree/master/e2e/Reports).

-It was observed that end points were tested in detail, and controls such as integer control, requirements control, timestamp validation control, era validation control, confirmation control, and filter control were added to the tests.
+It was observed that endpoints were tested in detail, and controls such as integer control, requirements control, timestamp validation control, era validation control, confirmation control, and filter control were added to the tests.
 In addition, the tests are documented in detail.

 ![](assets/tests_1.png)